Saturday, October 25, 2014

 You may bring equipment to complement your costume before and after the race, but due to safety, you are not allowed to run with any hard or sharp objects.

 Zombies should, well, look like zombies.
 Please come to the race all zombie-fied.
 We will not have make-up on site for this race.
-Again, for safety you may not take any hard or sharp prop into the attack zones.
-You may take a headlamp/flashlight to help you see where you are going to station yourself but the course has quite a few lights on it so this is likely not necessary.
+Zombies may take a headlamp/flashlight to help you see where you are going to station yourself but the course has quite a few lights on it so this is likely not necessary.

 Be sure to check in with the costume contest judges before the race to get scored for our costume contest.
-Survivors in costume are also eligible.
+Survivors in costume are also eligible but the judging for survivors takes place back at Ah-Nab-Awen.
 Prizes will include Walking Dead DVDs and other zombie-related prizes.
+We have not determined if the costume contest awards will be given out before or after the race so stay tuned.

 We will race rain or shine… or snow.
 In the event of a thunderstorm, tornado, or freak lake-effect blizzard, we will postpone the race until conditions improve.
+Stay in your car or under a shelter.
 We will not be able to reschedule on a different date due to over $7,000 in costs (police, road closure crew, permits, ambulance, etc.) we would have to pay again.
 We will do everything we can do get the race complete that evening.
 During the race, please seek shelter during these conditions.
 We will not have tents so please bring rain gear and umbrellas if necessary.

 We would encourage you to invite friends and family to watch the race.
 We will post race maps so spectators know your route.
 There is no cost to spectate (unlike some national races that charge $20-40.
 Sheesh.).